jbmokuz/pumpkin_spyce/README.md

     def __init__(self,ingredients):
         self.ingredients = ingredients + ["2 cans of real pumpkin"]
 ```
 A Pumpkin_Beer class with real pumpkin in it?!
-This has to be a mistake!
+This has to be a mistake!<br/>
 Thankfully Pumpkin Spyce will catch this egregious error.
 ```
 python make_good_beer.py